 In 2014, the Illinois General Assembly passed a law creating a system for Election Day voter registration in Illinois.
-The law is unlike any other state’s voter registration law because it doesn’t make Election Day registration equally available in all counties.
-The statute requires Illinois counties with populations of 100,000 or more to offer Election Day voter registration at every precinct polling place, but it doesn’t require counties with lower populations to offer Election Day voter registration at polling places.
+The law is unlike any other state’s voter registration law because it does not make Election Day registration equally available in all counties.
+The statute requires Illinois counties with populations of 100,000 or more to offer Election Day voter registration at every precinct polling place, but it does not require counties with smaller populations to offer Election Day voter registration at polling places.

-In other words, Illinois guarantees citizens in the 20 counties with a population of 100,000 or more the right to register and vote at their local precinct polling places on Election Day – but doesn’t guarantee that right to citizens in the state’s 82 counties with a lower population.
+In other words, Illinois guarantees citizens in the 20 counties with a population of 100,000 or more the right to register and vote at their local precinct polling places on Election Day – but does not guarantee that right to citizens in the state’s 82 counties with a smaller population.